-Whole bacterial cells stimulate platelet activation via formation of fibrinogen or fibronectin bridges between integrin α IIb β 3 and S. aureus MSCRAMMs[3,16,17].
-Having demonstrated LTA inhibition of platelet activation by physiological agonsists, we examined the ability of exogenous LTA to inhibit S. aureus induced platlet aggregation in PRP (Fig. 1E).
+Whole bacterial cells stimulate platelet activation via formation of fibrinogen or fibronectin bridges between integrin $\alpha$ IIb $\beta$ 3 and S. aureus MSCRAMMs [3, 16, 17].
+Having demonstrated LTA inhibition of platelet activation by physiological agonists, we examined the ability of exogenous LTA to inhibit

+$S.\ aureus$ induced platelet aggregation in PRP (Figure 1E).
 Increasing LTA concentrations increased the lag time to platelet aggregation.

-To confirm that the observed inhibition was due to LTA rather than a co-purifying contaminant, platelets were pre-treated with monoclonal anti-LTA and LTA before stimulation with CRP-XL.
-This blocked the LTA inhibitory effect (Figs. 2Ai, 2Aii).
+To confirm that the observed inhibition was due to LTA rather than a copurifying contaminant, platelets were pretreated with monoclonal anti-LTA and LTA before stimulation with CRP-XL.
+This blocked the LTA inhibitory effect (Figures 2Ai and 2Aii).
 An isotype (IgG1) matched control had no effect (results not shown).
-Lipoproteins that can co-purify with LTA are sometimes responsible for the immunological activities that have been assigned to LTA[18]ENREF_36.
+Lipoproteins that can copurify with LTA are sometimes responsible for the immunological activities that have been assigned to LTA [18].
 S. aureus wall teichoic acid (WTA) has a similar structure to LTA.
-LTA was extracted from SA113 $\Delta tagO$ and SA113 Δlgt , which lack WTA and lipoproteins respectively, and tested in the same manner.
-LTA extracted from both of these strains inhibited platelets to the same levels as LTA from SA113 (Fig. S2), confirming LTA platelet inhibitory activity and excluding any effect from lipoproteins or WTA.
+LTA was extracted from SA113 $\Delta tagO$ and SA113 $\Delta lgt$ , which lack WTA and lipoproteins, respectively, and tested in the same manner.
+LTA extracted from both of these strains inhibited platelets to the same levels as LTA from SA113 (Supplementary Figure 2), confirming LTA platelet inhibitory activity and excluding any effect from lipoproteins or WTA.

-To determine whether this inhibition was restricted to S. aureus LTA, the molecule was extracted and purified from two other Gram positive bacteria and tested for its ability to inhibit platelet aggregation.
-Bacillus subtilis is a non-pathogenic species which, like S. aureus, produces LTA with a 1,3-linked polyglycerolphosphate chain tethered to the membrane by a diglucosyl-diacylglycerol glycolipid.
-Glycerolphosphate subunits are esterified with d-alanine[19].
-Streptococcus pneumoniae LTA consists of a repeating ribitol-galactose backbone with phosphocholine and D-alanine residues attached[20].
-S. pneumoniae LTA showed no inhibition, whereas B. subtilis LTA caused a dose-dependent inhibition up to a maximum of 20% (Fig. 2Bi, 2Bi, 2C); we were unable to solubilise high enough concentrations of B. subtilis LTA to achieve saturation.
+To determine whether this inhibition was restricted to S. aureus LTA, the molecule was extracted and purified from 2 other Gram-positive bacteria and tested for its ability to inhibit platelet aggregation.
+Bacillus subtilis is a nonpathogenic species that, like S. aureus, produces LTA with a 1,3-linked polyglycerolphosphate chain tethered to the membrane by a diglucosyl-diacylglycerol glycolipid.
+Glycerolphosphate subunits are esterified with D-alanine [19].
+Streptococcus pneumoniae LTA consists of a repeating ribitol-galactose backbone with phosphocholine and D-alanine residues attached [20].
+S. pneumoniae LTA showed no inhibition, whereas B. subtilis LTA caused a dose-dependent inhibition up to a maximum of 20% (Figure 2Bi, 2Bii, and 2C); we were unable to solubilize high enough concentrations of B. subtilis LTA to achieve saturation.